The Hatch Student Living Story

 1983

-Student village opens
+The Student Village opens

-The campaign gained widespread community support, sufficient for the government of the day to subsidise the community funds raised to build the Waikato Technical Institute Student Village on Collingwood St. The Student Village officially opened on 15 March 1983, and it was believed to be the first student halls of residence to be associated with any technical institute in New Zealand.
+The campaign gains enough community support for the government of the day to subsidise the community funds raised to build the Waikato Technical Institute Student Village on Collingwood St.

 The Hatch Student Living Story - Our Whakapapa.